 Montagne d’Ambre is one of the few Malagasy reserves that can be enjoyed by people with limited mobility.
 In the dry season, you can drive to the Station de Rousettes, the forestry station and main picnic area, and see the rainforest and some of the creatures that dwell in it.
 The park has 30km of trails, several of them easy and well-maintained, others overgrown and/or challenging.

-People usually see groups of Crowned and Sanfords lemur, and a good sample of the park’s floral and wildlife attractions - in the course of a walk near Les Rousettes or to the viewpoint over Grande Cascade waterfall.
+People usually see a group or two of Crowned and Sanfords lemur, and a good sample of the park’s floral and wildlife attractions - in the course of a walk near Les Rousettes or to the viewpoint over Grande Cascade waterfall.
 Montagne d’Ambre is the best place to seek the diurnal Ringtail mongoose (Northern vontsira).

 The park has a particularly rich and impressive herpetofauna which includes many species of chameleon, snake, skink and frog.
 Three of the leaf-tailed geckos, Uroplatus, occur here, as well as two day geckos.